Daniel Rogger

 Within our surveys, we are undertaking experiments that teach us how to undertake better surveys in the future.
 In a similar way to how we, as a community, have learnt to survey households.
 If you are a researcher who has undertaken rigorous research work on how to improve the surveying of public officials or the measurement of their environment, please let us know and we will aim to communicate your lessons as widely as possible.
 If you are looking for support to undertake a survey of civil servants, please get in touch with me.

-Experiments Within the Civil Service (ieGovern)
+Experiments Within the Public Administration (ieGovern)

 Advising Operations (Global Solutions Group on Human Resources)